Build-Squad/solana-ruby/README.md

 - **Sender's Keypair:** Either generate a new keypair or provide the private key for an existing sender account.
 This keypair is used to sign the transaction.
 - **Receiver's Public Key:** Specify the public key of the destination account.
 You can generate a new keypair for the receiver or use an existing public key.
-- **Airdrop Functionality:** For Devnet or Testnet transactions, ensure that the sender's account is funded with sufficient lamports using the Solana airdrop feature.
+- **Airdrop Functionality:** For Mainnet, Devnet, or Testnet transactions, ensure that the sender's account is funded with sufficient lamports using the Solana airdrop feature.
 - An initialized client to interact with the Solana blockchain.

 #### Example Usage: